 Provided by the generosity of the Carlston Family Partnership, these funds will be used to provide support for high-achieving graduate students in the Master of Financial Engineering Program at the Haas School of Business at the University of California, Berkeley.
 Recipients will be students who demonstrate financial need and strong ethics.
 Prospective recipients will be identified, screened, and selected by the Assistant Dean of the Master of Financial Engineering Program.

 The MFE Program Office has established two memorial scholarships detailed below.
-These awards require do an application.
-Applications are due April 15, 2016.
+These awards do require an application.
+Applications are due April 17, 2017.

 This fund, launched in 2012, was developed in memory of Arthur who was a student in the MFE program, but who passed away unexpectedly in February 2012, just before graduation.
 Required personal statement: Describe the most interesting book you have ever read and discuss how it has impacted you.
 Limit your response to 500 words.
 To apply, click here.

 2014 Recipient:Vamshi Sappidi.
 The book he discussed was Of Human Bondage by W. Somerset Maugham.

 2013 Recipient: Jing Hoelscher.
 The books she discussed were from the Math Olympiad Problems and Solutions series.